 9. Hidamari Sketch

 Hidamari Sketch is an anime which has a more low-key atmosphere, focusing more on slice of life.
-In short, the characters conversing trivial topics as the television playing in the background is the main, quiet essence of Hidamari Sketch.
+The characters conversing trivial topics with the television playing in the background is practically the main, quiet essence of Hidamari Sketch.
 Aside from the quiet, relaxing ambiance, Shaft also makes it work by incorporating their unique visual styles in it, bolstering a sense of fun, uniqueness and creativity.
 After all, this IS an anime about characters in an art school.
 Furthermore, thematic plot points are very subtly developed along the course of the series — dreams, choices and parting, which really makes this series a lot more special than your typical moe shows.

 One of the common aspects of moe anime is that they have minimal drama, Hanayamata is one moe anime though which really stretched that “minimal” to the very limit.
 In fact, Hanayamata is a rather unique moe anime compared to all the other entries in this list, as it resembles an idol anime more, considering the fact that this is an anime about yosakoi-a traditional Japanese dance.
-Hanayamata is cute and light-hearted but also serious and passionate; it has a light atmosphere and design you would expect from a moe anime, but it also treats it’s characters and the main subject, yosakoi, very seriously — resulting in an anime which contains fun, cuteness and feels.
+Hanayamata is cute and light-hearted but also serious and passionate; it has a light atmosphere and design you would expect from a moe anime, but it also treats it’s characters and the main subject, yosakoi, very seriously — resulting in an anime that contains fun, cuteness and feels.